mittechteam/wican-fw/README.md

 One potential enhancement for the WiCAN device could be its use as a cost-effective alternative to traditional USB-to-CAN connectors, particularly for low-frequency CAN bus applications.
 While it may not suit all frequency ranges, it has shown promising results in scenarios with less demanding data rates and offers excellent value for its cost.
+This can be achieved by implementing-

-Minor Code Changes:
+- Minor Code Changes:

 Changed baud rate from 4M to 3M.
 You can refer the code changes [here](https://github.com/mittechteam/wican-fw/blob/WiCAN_opensource/main/wc_uart.c)

 This needs to be done as the USB Bridge on the Development Kit has a maximum limit of 3MBPS so making these changes makes it compatible with the ESP32-DevKitM-1 module.

-Hardware Requirements:
+- Hardware Requirements:

 1. ESP32 module
 2. Prebuild transceiver